lesleyrs/Client3/README.md

 install [emsdk](#tools)
 run `emmake make`/`make CC=emcc` or `build.bat -c emcc` for windows

-Linux wasm/js output seems to be quite a bit smaller than on Windows
+Linux wasm/js output seems to be quite a bit smaller than on Windows, and same goes for SDL=2 being smaller than SDL=3.

-If you pass args in the html file the ip address and http port are from the URL itself.
+If 4 args are passed in shell.html the ip + port will be from the URL instead of config

 If not passing args make sure to set http_port to 8888 on linux (or whatever it's configured as in server).